-- AS is completed at the end of one year and A at the end of the second year; - AS and A are completed at the end of the same year.
+- AS is completed at the end of one year and A-level at the end of the second year; - AS and A are completed at the end of the same year.

 Both of these options are open to students following the OOL Spanish A-level course.
+But the last date on which Edexcel AS level Spanish exams may be taken is Summer 2020.
+After that, the A-level will be the only option.